 Health Disparities Research Scholars T32 Program

-Bruce Barrett, MD, PhD, Professor, Department of Family Medicine, and Director of the Complementary and Alternative Medicine T32 Research Fellowship and studies complementary and integrative medical treatments using experimental designs with a focus on patient centered outcomes.
+Bruce Barrett, MD, PhD, Professor, Department of Family Medicine, and Director of the Complementary and Alternative Medicine T32 Research Fellowship and the Primary Care Search Fellowship T32.
+He studies complementary and integrative medical treatments using experimental designs with a focus on patient centered outcomes.

 Population Health Sciences: